spookylukey/django-fabfile-starter/README.rst

   - database server installed etc., and database created

   - Python is installed

-  - A webserver for your Django app is installed and configured.

 - use of virtualenv to isolate the environment.
 You will need to have virtualenv available on your server.
 For maximum isolation, virtualenv is run with